 - How do I keep my corn from drying out as it cooks?
-Brush oil on your corn before putting it on the grill to keep the corn from drying out.
+Brush oil on your corn before putting it on the grill to keep it from drying.
 Or, place the corn in a large bowl of cold salt water (about 1 tbsp of salt) for 10-15 minutes before cooking it on the grill to keep it moist.

 - How do I know when the corn is done?
-When your corn is tender when poked with a knife or fork it is done.
+It is done when your corn is tender when poked with a knife or fork.

 - Do I leave the grill open or closed?
-Keep the grill lid closed for the most consistent temperature and only open to turn corn every 5-6 minutes.
+Keep the grill lid closed for the most consistent temperature and only open it to turn the corn every 5-6 minutes.